SIGN IN / UP

 Where:

-image: phpmyadmin: image from which phpmyadmin will be deployed
+image: phpmyadmin: the image from which phpmyadmin will be deployed

-restart:always - indicates that the container will be restarted when the server crashes or restarts
+restart:always - indicates that the container will be restarted in case of failure or server reboot

-PMA_ARBITRARY=1 - indicates that it is possible to connect to an arbitrary database server (How to bind a phpmyadmin panel to a specific server can be found in this article)
+PMA_ARBITRARY=1 - indicates that it is possible to connect to an arbitrary database server (How to bind the phpmyadmin panel to a specific server can be found in this article)

 docker-compose up -d